Both nearshore. One shows its work.

 AssureSoft data is from their public site (assuresoft.com) and public announcements as of June 2026; figures like 20+ years / 500+ engineers / 1,800+ projects are their own stated numbers.
 Where a dimension reads “not published,” AssureSoft may well do it — it simply isn’t disclosed publicly, which is itself the point of the comparison.
 The sourceBOLD column tracks the platform’s actual contractual + system behavior.

-sourceBOLD publishes the 4-gate funnel and the 3.9% acceptance rate at /guides/4-gate-vetting, and the per-developer $-band at /what-it-costs— with the literal rate written into the MSA at signing.
+sourceBOLD publishes the 4-gate funnel and the 3.9% acceptance rate at /guides/4-gate-vetting, and the per-developer $-band at /what-it-costs— with the literal rate written into the SOW at signing.
 AssureSoft’s vetting process and rates aren’t published; its “Same output.
 Half the cost” positioning is something you validate on a sales call.
 Both can be senior talent — the difference is what you can check beforehand.

 Every sourceBOLD payout links to a specific client invoice — the developer is paid only after your invoice settles, enforced in the platform, not promised in a deck.
 It’s a near-unique invariant; standard outsourcing pays developers on the vendor’s own cycle, and we found no published equivalent at AssureSoft.
 If you want your spend and the developer’s pay reconcilable 1:1, that’s structural, not a feature toggle.